asteroid-lang/asteroid/Asteroid User Guide.md

 ```
 The output is,
 ```
 What is your name?
 Leo
 Hello Leo!
 ```

-We can use the type casting functions such as `tointeger` or `toreal` to convert the string returned from `input` into a numeric value,
+We can use the type casting functions such as `tointeger` or `toreal` defined in the
+`type` module to convert the string returned from `input` into a numeric value,
 ```
 load system "io".
-load system "util".
+load system "type".

 let i = tointeger(input("Please enter a positive integer value: ")).